Kulen Vakuf massacre: Massacre

-The first massacres were committed when drunken rebels targeted imprisoned Ustaše.
 When rebels entering Kulen Vakuf later organized the exhumation of mass graves in the village, they discovered that the Ustaše had killed 1,000 Serbs several days earlier (in addition to the 1,000 killed earlier that year in surrounding villages).
 This enraged the rebels, who blamed the local Croat and Muslim populations, and killed 1,000 to 3,000 (including women and children), Some communist officers did what they could to protect imprisoned civilians, but only managed to save a small number. according to contemporary Croatian sources.

 The communist forces issued a report on 9 September 1941 emphasizing that the order received on 7 September had been carried out and Kulen Vakuf liberated; the communist detachment from Lika transported prisoners to Martin Brod.
-The Lika detachment, commanded by Pero Đilas, brutally molested imprisoned adults during transport.

 Aftermath and legacy

 Kulen Vakuf was set ablaze by refugees and drunken rebels.

 Although Veber avoided capture by escaping from the rebel encirclement, he and his forces were killed by the communist Čapajev Battalion on 3 October 1941.

 When they learned about what happened during and after the capture of Kulen Vakuf, the Communist leadership requested a detailed report about the massacre (including a list of participating detachments).
-The massacre was a pretext for a planned internal struggle against Gojko Polovina, who (with Stojan Matić) ordered the attack on the village.
-According to Polovina, the main cause of the internal conflict was the intention of Vladimir Bakarić to put partisan detachments from Lika (Croatia's largest and most competent rebel units) under the command of the Communist Party of Croatia; Polovina had refused to do so since the uprising began.

 To avoid implications that the partisans were war criminals, communist authorities were silent about the Kulen Vakuf massacre because some of its commanders survived the war and advanced in the communist hierarchy; General Đoko Jovanić received the Order of the People's Hero.
 Vukosav of Kulen Vakuf was canonized by the Serbian Orthodox Church on 28 May 2003.